Snigdha-OS/Snigdha-OS.github.io/content/english/_index.md

 features:
   - title: "SNIGDHA OS CLOUD"
     image: "/images/snigdhaos-cloud-banner.svg"
     content: "Snigdha OS Cloud is a cloud-based file storage service developed by Snigdha OS.
-It allows users to store files in the cloud and share files and folders with others.<br> Powered by: TONMOY INFRASTRUCTURE"
+It allows users to store files in the cloud and share files and folders with others.<br> Powered by: **TONMOY INFRASTRUCTURE™**"
     bulletpoints:
       - "1 GB* Free Cloud Storage"
       - "Powerful search capabilities"